brandondocusen/ContextTags/README.md

 # Context Tags

 An efficient technique for managing code context when working with Large Language Models.
-Context Tags retrieve only the relevant code segments through tag-based searches, making it easier to provide focused, efficient context during LLM interactions.
+Context Tags retrieve only the relevant code segments of your code base through tag-based searches, making it easier to provide focused, efficient context during LLM interactions.

 ## Overview